dmyma/iOS-interview/README.md

 ## Maps

 ## Testing

-Do you write unit tests? how you write in iOS?
+<details> Do you write unit tests? how you write in iOS?</details>
-What is TDD?
+<details> What is TDD?</details>
-How TDD is good, and What problem does it solve?
+<details> How TDD is good, and What problem does it solve?</details>
-What is Mocking, when you will use mocking?
+<details> What is Mocking, when you will use mocking?</details>
-What is UI testing?
+<details> What is UI testing?</details>

 ## Algorithms

+<details>Given two linked lists, find the node at which they merge. </details>
+<details>Given an n x n grid, find the number of ways to get from the bottom left to the top right given that you can only move up or right each time and you cannot move to any node on the bottom diagonal half of the grid, i.e. row less than col.  </details>
 ## Logical

 ## Code Puzzels